 A full-time student takes at least 12 credits per semester.
 If you drop a course, withdraw from a course, or do not pass a course, and you fall below 12 credits during a semester, you are not considered a full time student during that semester.
 Athletes must have 12 credits to be eligible for varsity athletic participation.

 When do I need to declare a major?

 By the end of your sophomore year.
 Talk with our career services director to help you assess your strengths and what major would be a good fit.

 You must submit an official transcript to the Admissions Office and once accepted, you will receive a program audit.
 Classes from an accredited institution with a grade of a “C” or higher will most likely transfer.

 Is Crown accredited?

-Crown is fully accredited by the North Central Association of the High Learning Commission (NCA) and the Collegiate Commission on Nursing Education (CCNE).
+Crown is fully accredited by the High Learning Commission (HLC) and the Collegiate Commission on Nursing Education (CCNE).

 What study-abroad options are there?